Oberstown Children Detention Campus

 Oberstown Children Detention Campus (/'oub@rz,taun/; Campas Coinneála Leanaí Bhaile an Oibricigh) is a youth detention centre located in the north part of County Dublin (Fingal), Ireland.
+It was established under the Children Act, 2001, which is the primary statutory framework for the youth justice system.
+Oberstown is funded by the Irish Youth Justice Service (IYJS), in the Department of Children, Disability and Equality.
 It houses both male and female offenders.